Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Each time a parent sets foot in a school building is another chance to maximize their presence with more meaningful types of family engagement.

-Martin encourages school teams to reflect on existing family participation opportunities held on campus and which tools in their family engagement toolbox they can use to deepen these in-person connections.
-For example, how does the school community partner with families when they attend Back to School nights or volunteer for after school programs and similar events onsite?
+School teams can reflect on existing family participation opportunities held on campus and invite families to utilize tools in their family engagement toolbox to deepen these in-person connections.
+For example, how does a school community partner with families when they attend Back to School nights or volunteer for after school programs and similar events onsite?
 What activities do staff use to engage families during end-of-year ceremonies or even student performances?

-When school administrators rethink their traditional programs, like parent-teacher conferences or family workshops, they stand a better chance of improving their effectiveness.
-Here are a few family engagement ideas to get creative with commonplace school events like on-site parent meetings, family workshops, Open House, and more.
+When school administrators rethink their traditional family events programs, like parent-teacher conferences or family workshops, they stand a better chance of improving their effectiveness.
+Here are a few family engagement ideas to get creative with commonplace school events like on-site parent meetings, parent nights, family workshops, Open House, and more.

 A well-designed learning station during an Open House offers a fun and unique experience for families to explore a variety of useful topics.
 Rather than share the usual “what kids will learn this school year”, educators can offer resources or information about parenting, communication with schools, and more.
 This is both a golden opportunity to educate parents on relevant topics and also offers a change of scenery that increases the value of families’ participation in school events.
 Last, and most crucially, these learning stations give educators space to build relationships with families.